 Smallholder farmers in coffee-growing regions face multiple challenges, including poverty, commodity price fluctuations and the effects of climate change.
-By sourcing from suppliers using the sustainability standards Fairtrade, UTZ/Rainforest Alliance, and 4C Services, we can reassure our customers that we are supporting coffee growing communities and protecting biodiversity.
+By sourcing from suppliers using the sustainability standards Fairtrade, Fairtrade USA, and UTZ/Rainforest Alliance, we can reassure our customers that we are supporting coffee growing communities and protecting biodiversity.

 Human Rights Risk Assessment

 We regularly conduct human rights risk assessments to examine the human rights risks within our food and agriculture supply chains.
-The aim of these assessments is to identify any adverse impacts our company may have on human rights, gain insights into our actual impacts and understand where our greatest level of influence is throughout the global supply chains of the entire ALDI SOUTH Group.
+The aim of these assessments is to identify any adverse impacts our company may have on human rights, gain insights into our actual impacts and understand how we may be involved through our own activities or as a result of our business relationships.

-We identified coffee as a raw material with a high risk of adverse impacts on the enjoyment of human rights and consider it to be important to us in terms of leverage.
+We determined coffee as a raw material with a high risk of adverse impacts on the enjoyment of human rights and consider it most important to the ALDI SOUTH Group.

 Human Rights Impact Assessment

 We are developing specific measures to prevent or mitigate adverse human rights impacts identified during our risk assessment in 2018.
 We are carrying out detailed human rights impact assessments (HRIAs) that follow a stringent methodological approach, including extensive background research and engagement with rightsholders.
 Through these studies, we strive to identify, understand and assess the potential and actual adverse effects of our business activities on workers and other affected rights-holders such as community members, smallholder farmers and women.
 The HRIA will be based on background research and engagement with rights-holders in the field.
 Despite the persisting challenges due to the global pandemic, we plan to publish our results by the end of 2021.

 Our Goal: The percentage of sustainable coffee is to be steadily increased.